semanticdata/sidebar-browser-extensions/README.md

 # Browser Extensions

-> Note: This is a work-in-progress.

-This is a monorepo[^1] of my browser extensions.

-The aim of this monorepo is to make maintaining browser extensions easier.
+This monorepo[^1] contains the source code for my browser extensions.
+Its aim is to make maintenance easier.

 ## Contents